 3 Easy Soups for Week Nights

 Here are three recipes for easy soups suitable for weeknights when you come from work and have no time for big cooking.
 To make things easier and faster, you can wash and peel your vegetables the day before, or even a few days earlier and keep them in the fridge in an airtight container.
-Just peel them and soak them in a baking soda solution for 15 minutes, then rinse, dry with a paper towel, and place in the airtight container.
+Just peel them and soak them in a baking soda solution for 15 minutes, then rinse, dry with a paper towel, and place in an airtight container.
 You can keep them refrigerated for up to 5 days.

-Easy Soups Recipes:
+Easy Soups Recipe:

 1. Pumpkin Soup